geeklog/spider.cli/README.md

 This is a spider for command line.

-This package is open source now, if you found any problems, welcome to open issues on [Github](https://github.com/geeklog/spider.cli).
+If you found any problems, welcome to open issues on [Github](https://github.com/geeklog/spider.cli).
 Stars would be appreciated.

 ## Installation